 These shopping bags are ADORABLE and such an easy choice for all kinds of women.
 They are very inexpensive, and make good stocking stuffers, small gifts, or gift add-ons for friends, sisters, daughters, cousins, or co-workers.
-They come in a ton of prints, including stripes, cats, elephants, seahorses, and alpacas (what!?).
+They come in a ton of prints, including stripes, cats, flamingos, foxes, elephants, and donuts (what!?).
 They fold flat into an easy-to-fit-in-a-purse size, and can carry up to 50 pounds.
 I gave a set to my sister-in-law and she loved them.

 If you're set on buying clothing and/or accessories, know that these items will never go out of style:

 Hunters are the classic rainboot brand that most young women would appreciate.
 They look equally adorable with jeans as they do with skirts and dresses.
 I myself own a pair of Hunter Wellies (in the "aubergine" color shown here) and I'm pretty much obsessed with them.
 Too bad it only rains twice a year 'round these parts!

 #13 - Rayban Wayfarer Sunglasses

 It seems that every generation rediscovers these classic sunglasses.
 Ray Bans come in so many colors these days, but you really can't beat black or tortoise.
 The "New Wayfarer" style has a slightly smaller frame than the originals, and look good on just about anyone.
 I'm partial to the Original Wayfarers myself.

 JCrew makes some lovely sweaters.
 If you shop in their sale section, you can get them for a steal.